On regular black string spacetimes in nonlinear electrodynamics: Main equations and no-go theorems

 The inclusion of the magnetic sector does not modify the regularity analysis, since the leading-order behavior of the field invariants near the origin remains unchanged under the imposed conditions.

 Let the components of the energy-momentum tensor be:

 and

 From the previous considerations, each term must be finite at $r=0$ in order to obtain regular solutions.
-Since the dyonic solution simultaneously possesses both electric and magnetic components ($q, P \neq 0$), we arrive at a contradiction: for regular solutions, the magnetic part requires $\mathcal{L_F} \to 0$, whereas the electric part requires $\mathcal{L_F} \to \infty$.
-As $\mathcal{L_F}$ cannot exhibit both behaviors simultaneously, it is impossible for a dyonic solution with cylindrical symmetry to be regular.
-This is in agreement with the theorem presented in \cite{Bronnikov2023} for spherically symmetric solutions.
-It is worth noting that this behavior also persists in the cylindrical case.
+As $r\to0$, regularity requires $m'(r)=\mathcal O(r^2)$ and $m''(r)=\mathcal O(r)$, so that the last terms in Eqs.~\eqref{dionic1} and \eqref{dionic2} remain finite.
+The electric contribution in Eq.~\eqref{dionic1} behaves as $1/(r^4\mathcal L_F)$, implying that $\mathcal L_F$ must diverge at least as fast as $r^{-4}$.
+Conversely, the magnetic contribution in Eq.~\eqref{dionic2} behaves as $\mathcal L_F/r^4$, which requires $\mathcal L_F=\mathcal O(r^4)$.
+These two conditions are mutually incompatible.
+Therefore, no regular dyonic solution can satisfy both requirements simultaneously.
+It is worth noting that this behavior also persists in the black string case.
 Thus, we can state the following theorem: \begin{theorem} Static, cylindrically symmetric dyonic solutions to the Einstein-NED equations with an arbitrary $\mathcal{L}(\mathcal{ F})$ cannot describe spacetimes with a regular axis at $r=0$. \end{theorem}

 Another crucial point is that, although our metric ansatz is defined by Eq.~\eqref{metric}, the cosmological constant required for black string solutions does not affect the regularity conditions.
 Within the framework of NED, the criteria for a regular origin (or axis) depend solely on the behavior of the energy-momentum tensor components as $r \to 0$.
 Consequently, these conditions remain invariant whether the spacetime exhibits spherical or cylindrical symmetry.